 - Your contact will receive the email and they can click on the job confirmation link to confirm their job/appointment.
 Once they have done this, the status of job will automatically update and you will see that the job’s outline on the schedule will change from red to green.

-- Create job card in Google Docs: Please see the separate section above on a detailed explanation of how to do this.
-Here is a brief reminder:
+- Create job card in the Microsoft Word Add-In: Please see the separate section above for a detailed explanation of how to do this.

-- Add Usage to your template: Click on the Usage tab and ‘+Add’ appropriate usage; in this case, select ‘PDF’ as the default format and choose ‘Job card (single job)’ as the type.
+- Validate and Import the JobCard and Add Usage to your template: Click on the Usage tab and ‘+Add’ appropriate usage; in this case, select ‘PDF’ as the default format and choose ‘Job card (single job)’ as the type.
 You should then select whichever job types this job card is associated with (i.e. which job types use the worksheet that you have inserted details about in this template?).

 - Save and Preview your Job Card: Back to the Templates tab, click Save.
-Find your new template in your list of templates and click to ‘Preview’ it to double check you are happy with the final look (note keywords will not yet appear – they will be populated when using the template for a real job).
+Find your new template from the list view and click ‘Preview’.
+This allows you to double-check you are happy with the final look (note keywords will not yet appear – they will be populated when using the template for a real job).

 - Choose your template to create a job card for a job: From your schedule, click on a job that uses the job type/worksheets used for your template.
 From the job’s pop-up, click to view the ‘Job card’ and a new pop-up will appear allowing you to select your template from a drop-down list.
 A preview of your template should appear and you can then choose to either download (PDF), attach to the job or email a copy of the job card.